-eScholarship@McGill is a digital repository which stores and showcases the publications and theses of McGill University faculty and students.
+eScholarship@McGill is a digital repository that stores and showcases the publications and theses of McGill University faculty, researchers, and students.
 The repository exists in an online, open-access environment, making it easy for researchers all over the world to find and access the University’s published research output.

-All scholarly works authored by faculty and students at McGill and considered of value by the academic community can be deposited in the digital repository. eScholarship@McGill includes full text documents of research articles, electronic theses, working papers, conference papers, books and research reports.
+All scholarly works authored by faculty and students can be deposited in the digital repository. eScholarship@McGill includes full text documents of research articles, electronic theses, working papers, conference papers, books, and research reports.

-eScholarship@McGill is maintained by the Library, which deposits digital research in the repository and manages the archiving of content over time.
+eScholarship@McGill is maintained by McGill Library, which deposits digital research in the repository and manages the preservation of content over time.

 The Library is committed to maximizing the research impact of the McGill community and supporting the principles of the scholarly open-access movement.
 One of the experts on open access, Peter Suber, has written an excellent overview.